MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring-pydoc-markdown/docstring.md

 def __init__(name, wait_seconds: float, function, args=None, kwargs=None)
 ```

-**Arguments**:

-- `wait_seconds`: The time in seconds to wait before calling function
+:param wait_seconds: The time in seconds to wait before calling function
-- `function`: The function to call with args and kwargs.
+:param function: The function to call with args and kwargs.
-- `args`: Parameters for function call
+:param args: Parameters for function call
-- `kwargs`: Parameters for function call
+:param kwargs: Parameters for function call

 <a id="jukebox.multitimer.GenericTimerClass.start"></a>